FruttoCheap/Chatbot/README.md

 # Personal Finance Chatbot

 This is a personal finance chatbot application that allows users to interact with their financial data using natural language commands.
-Users can insert, retrieve, and visualize their expenses through voice commands or text inputs, with intelligent suggestions powered by NLP and AI models.
+Users can insert, retrieve, and visualize their expenses through voice commands or text inputs, with intelligent suggestions powered by NLP and RAG AI models.

 ## Setup Instructions